pcarlip/multigpu-ocean/README.md

 The `ngpu-scaling` directory contains my attempts to find the maximum size simulation that can run on 1 gpu, as well as some initial benchmarks comparing the same simulation on 1, 2, and 4 GPUs.
-Notable scripts include `ngpu-mpi.jl`, a general Julia file for running a 1024x1024x512 gridpoint simulation on multiple GPUs if run via `mpiexec`, and `2gpu_mpi.sh` and `4gpu_mpi.sh`, which create Slurm jobs to run the simulation on 2 and 4 GPUs respectively.
+Notable scripts include `ngpu-mpi.jl`, a general Julia file for running a 1024x1024x512 gridpoint simulation on multiple GPUs if run via `mpiexec` (note: adjust JLD2Writer filename as appropriate), and `2gpu_mpi.sh` and `4gpu_mpi.sh`, which create Slurm jobs to run the simulation on 2 and 4 GPUs respectively.